 Coulthard finished off his Formula 1 career at Red Bull, helping build the team up.
 He took an unlikely podium at the Monaco Grand Prix, a race he has twice won.
 In 2010 he made a comeback to race in the DTM for Mercedes, continuing for three seasons until his retirement from full-time competition at the end of 2012.
 He will now focus on his business interests including his F1 commentary for the BBC.

-The Scotsman is always one of the most popular participants at the Race Of Champions.
-His best moment came at Wembley in 2008, just months after he quit F1, when he reached the final.
+The Scotsman is always one of the most popular participants at the Race Of Champions - and he finally took the Champion of Champions title with a dominant victory at Bushy Park Barbados in 2014.
+Prior to that his best moment came at Wembley in 2008, just months after he quit F1, when he reached the final.
 He lost out to Sébastien Loeb in a tense deciding race.

 - 13 F1 Grand Prix wins